-Our goal is to construct a \textit{general} benchmark that is representative of various real-world forecasting applications.
-To achieve this, the benchmark must cover different domains, frequencies, horizons, and time series characteristics.
+Our goal is to construct a \textit{general} benchmark representative of real-world forecasting applications across domains, frequencies, horizons, and time series characteristics.
 We consider both univariate and multivariate forecasting problems, with covariates covering dynamic (both past-only and known) and static variables.
 We evaluate both point and probabilistic forecasting performance.

-\textbf{Datasets.} We begin by sourcing time series datasets from established collections including Monash repository~\citep{godahewa2021monash}, GIFT-Eval~\citep{aksu2024gift}, and BOOM~\citep{cohen2025toto}.
-However, these collections lack datasets with covariates.
-To address this critical gap, we extend our benchmark by incorporating public datasets from Kaggle \citep{bojer2021kaggle} and domain-specific repositories \citep{ wang2023benchmarks,lago2021forecasting,arango2025chronosx}.

-This curation process yields 96 unique time series datasets.\footnote{\href{https://huggingface.co/datasets/autogluon/fev_datasets}{\texttt{huggingface.co/datasets/autogluon/fev\_datasets}}} We construct 100 forecasting tasks from these datasets through different target column and covariate selections.
-Among these tasks, 30 include known dynamic covariates, 24 include past dynamic covariates, and 19 include static covariates.
-These categories are non-exclusive (a task may include multiple types of covariates) and both univariate and multivariate tasks can have associated covariates.
-Tables~\ref{tab:dataset-domains} and \ref{tab:dataset-freqs} compare our benchmark's coverage against GIFT-Eval, the most comprehensive existing general forecasting benchmark. \bench provides substantially more datasets across various domains and frequencies.
+\looseness=-1 \textbf{Datasets.} We source datasets from established collections including the Monash repository~\citep{godahewa2021monash}, GIFT-Eval~\citep{aksu2024gift}, and BOOM~\citep{cohen2025toto}.
+Since these collections lack covariates, we additionally include public datasets from Kaggle~\citep{bojer2021kaggle} and domain-specific repositories~\citep{wang2023benchmarks,lago2021forecasting,arango2025chronosx}.
+This process yields 96 unique datasets and 100 forecasting tasks with different target and covariate selections.
+Among them, 30 tasks include known dynamic covariates, 24 past dynamic covariates, and 19 static covariates.
+These categories are non-exclusive, and both univariate and multivariate tasks may include covariates.
+Tables~\ref{tab:dataset-domains} and \ref{tab:dataset-freqs} compare \bench against GIFT-Eval \citep{aksu2024gift} and TIME \citep{qiao2026time}, showing substantially broader coverage across domains and frequencies.

-\textbf{Forecast horizons.} Many existing benchmarks reuse identical datasets with different horizons \citep{zeng2023transformers,aksu2024gift}, which creates correlated tasks that provide limited additional insights into model performance.
-While \bench includes both short and long-horizon tasks, we deliberately avoid horizon duplication within datasets.
-Instead, we select horizons that reflect domain-appropriate forecasting needs, such as 168 steps for hourly energy demand or 30 steps for daily retail sales.
+\textbf{Forecast horizons.} Many existing benchmarks reuse the same datasets with different horizons \citep{zeng2023transformers,aksu2024gift}, creating correlated tasks with limited additional insight.
+While such setups are useful for studying sensitivity to forecast horizon, \bench instead prioritizes diversity across datasets and application domains.
+We therefore avoid horizon duplication within datasets and select horizons that reflect realistic forecasting needs, such as 168 steps for hourly energy demand or 30 steps for daily retail sales.